ytakefuji/patient/README.md

 $ phope

-The result will be displayed on your screen and the png image file is also generated.
+The result will be displayed on your screen and the png image file will be also generated.